Skip to main content

 B. Healthier Alternatives

-Instead of reaching for a store-bought granola bar, consider making your own at home using oats, nuts, seeds, and dried fruits.
+Instead of reaching for a store-bought granola bar, consider making your own at home using oats, nuts, seeds, and dried fruits like raisins, which offer fiber, natural sweetness, and valuable antioxidants.
 These ingredients provide natural sweetness, healthy fats, and fiber.
 You can also opt for snacks like fresh fruit, nuts, or yogurt, which offer more nutritional benefits without the added sugars and preservatives.

 C. How to Choose Better Store-Bought Options